Vasanth2801/Intern-Week1-/README.md

 Blocker:
 When playing the sound effects first play at oneshot was used i was using normal pLay button which was not that good so i go to unity documentation and learned about keywords for the certain effects and changed and then it worked.

+Summary:
+*Today i learned about how to use audio system in game and how to implement singleton patten effectively